 - Protects Enamel: Saliva contains minerals that can protect your teeth and strengthen your enamel.
 These minerals include calcium and fluoride, two very important compounds for dental health.

-No one wants an overly moist kiss, but at least your oral health can benefit in some way when your partner goes over the top.
+No one wants an overly wet kiss, but at least your oral health can benefit in some way if your partner goes over the top.

 The average kiss also introduces millions of bacteria to your mouth.
 Bacteria has a pretty bad reputation, often deservedly so, but these bugs aren’t necessarily the same ones that cause disease and sickness.
 They actually support your oral microbiome, helping to boost your immune system.